belainnovations/LLMFileManager/llm_file_operations/llm_prompt_YAML_20240804_smooth.md

 Include enough context to uniquely identify the target location, even if it means using longer contexts.

-## Choosing the Appropriate Action Type

-When selecting an action type for file modifications, consider the following guidelines:

-1. Use INSERT for adding new content:
-   - Adding imports at the beginning of a file
-   - Introducing new functions or classes
-   - Appending content to the end of a file

-2. Use narrow REPLACE for updating specific sections:
-   - Modifying existing functions or methods
-   - Updating configuration parameters
-   - Changing small portions of code

-3. Use full file REPLACE when:
-   - Making comprehensive updates to a file
-   - Ensuring complete file consistency is crucial
-   - Dealing with small files where partial updates might be more complex

-4. Prefer targeted operations (INSERT or narrow REPLACE) over full file replacements when possible:
-   - Reduces risk of unintended modifications
-   - Improves transparency and ease of review
-   - Enhances performance for larger files

-5. Always use the most precise context possible:
-   - For INSERT, choose the exact insertion point
-   - For REPLACE, use the shortest unique line region that includes the target section

-By following these guidelines, you can achieve more accurate and efficient file modifications while minimizing the risk of errors or unintended changes.

-## Best Practices
 ## Best Practices

 1. Ensure context uniqueness within the file.